-In this digital age we spend so much time in front of our screens, especially if we are working from home.
+In this digital age, we spend so much time in front of our screens, especially if we are working from home.
 That’s why it’s really important to get out of the house whenever possible (and do so safely).
-This past week, I took a half day to go to a nature park and spend some time breathing in the fresh air, listening to the the birds, and smelling all the fresh scents of being in the woods by the water.
+This past week, I took a half-day to go to a nature park and spend some time breathing in the fresh air, listening to the birds, and smelling all the fresh scents of being in the woods by the water.
 I’ll share some pictures below and then some tips to connect with nature and stay motivated while being stuck at home more often.

 Nature and Self Care

 - Plan your week on Sunday if you can.
 Look at everything you have to do and try to make sure you can get outside for a walk at least a few times a week, every day if possible.
 I set timers in the morning and afternoon to get outside.
 If I don’t have time for a walk, I try to open the door and take a deep breath of fresh air.

 - Explore new places outdoors.
 The park I visited was about 45 minutes away and I had never been there before.
 I took my time exploring and I only saw part of it.
 I look forward to going back and visiting more of it.
 I can’t wait to get out a map and pick out some new adventures to try for my next self-care day.